 Whether you are a new investor or have been investing in the markets for many years, you need a regulated share dealing broker for buying and selling shares in the UK.
 And while the choices are many, Hargreaves Lansdown Share Dealing is one of the most popular ways to trade shares in the UK.
-But is Hargreaves Lansdown the right investment platform for you?
-Read our Hargreaves Lansdown review to find out.
+Read our Hargreaves Lansdown review.

 In this review, we analyze everything you need to know about Hargreaves Lansdown share dealing.
 This includes the variety of services and products, commission & fees, trading platforms, and more, so that you can decide whether to buy shares with Hargreaves Lansdown.